ellienntatar/FindPlayer/README.md

  Currently there are 2 commands:
  <br>**/findp \[player\]** - This will return a player's coordinates, this works without a database for players who are
  currently in-game.
 With a database it can also return an offline player's coordinates.
  <br>**/findplist** - Returns a list of all players who have joined the game since the plugin was added to the server.
+A database is required for this command.

  ## Permissions
  - FindPlayer.findp